ismael-44/ismael-44/README.md

 # 💫 About Me:
-🔭 I'm a passionate sysadmin on a journey to become a cybersecurity expert, with a strong foundation in systems administration, I'm expanding my knowledge and skills to tackle the challenges of cybersecurity.<br>🌱 Here, I will share my projects, learnings, and experiences as I progress on this exciting career path.
+🔭 I'm a passionate sysadmin on a journey to become a cybersecurity expert, with a strong foundation in systems administration, I'm expanding my knowledge and skills to tackle the challenges of cybersecurity.<br><br>🌱 Here, I will share my projects, learnings, and experiences as I progress on this exciting career path.

 ## Experience and Skills